Benign paroxysmal positional vertigo: Epley maneuver

 The Epley maneuver employs gravity to move the calcium crystal build-up from the posterior semicircular canal (resulting in diagonal nystagmus) that causes the condition.
 This maneuver can be performed during a clinic visit by health professionals, or taught to people to perform at home, or both.
 Postural restriction after the Epley maneuver increases its effect somewhat.

 When practiced at home, the Epley maneuver is more effective than the Semont maneuver.
 An effective repositioning treatment for posterior canal BPPV is the therapist-performed Epley combined with home-practiced Epley maneuvers.
-Although follow-up by using home-practiced HSM instead of Epley has better long-term success, with less discomfort, and less risk of causing subsequent horizontal canal BPPV (H-BPPV).
 Devices such as the DizzyFIX can help users conduct the Epley maneuver at home, and are available for the treatment of BPPV.